kuanweih/KDE-2-Gaussian/README.md

 # How to use it:
-1. get access to the database and then enter info in kw_wsdb.py
+1. get access to the database and enter information in `kw_wsdb.py`
 2. setup paramters in param.py
 3. ```python  main.py``` to execute the code